groupShao/AuPrediction/README.md

 # Dataset descriptions
 This dataset was originated from experimental data involving process parameters of seed-mediated growth synthesis of gold nanorods/spheres (GNRs/GNSs) solutions and their performance indicators captured from UV-vis-NIR absorption spectrometer.

-The experimental processes consisting of 19 features  and absorption spectra data of GNRs/GNSs solutions were preprocessed and randomly divided into training set (70%) and independent test set (30%) for machine learning (ML).
-Firstly, 11 ML classifiers were adopted to train the data and make prediction.
+The experimental processes (310 groups) consisting of 19 features and absorption spectra data of GNRs/GNSs solutions were preprocessed firstly, then the treated data were randomly divided into training set (80%) and independent test set (20%) for machine learning (ML).
+Subsequently, 11 ML classifiers were adopted to train the data and make prediction.
 All the parameters were initialized and adjusted with a 5-fold grid-search cross validation method to find the optimal hyperparameters.
 The prediction results with 11 classifiers were obtained by comparing such evaluation metrics as accuracy, precision, recall, and receiver operating characteristic (ROC) curves.
 In addition, coefficient of determination (R<sup>2</sup>) was adopted as the primary performance indicator for XGBoost regressor, which measures the proportion of variance of the outcome that is predictable from the features.

 The column names in the file **'Gold_nanorods_data.csv'** are explained as follows:
 f0：the amount of silver nitrate (AgNO<sub>3</sub>) in the growth solution